 - Finally, never pursue a career in medicine with the monetary income as your primary goal after med school.
 You’d be frustrated.
 Yes, you will have a job and you will not go hungry as a doctor.
 But if you aim to get into Forbes’ Top 100 Richest People via medicine alone, good luck.

 You have to finish “doctor of medicine” degree from a recognised medical school and pass the Professional Regulations Commission’s licensure exam to practice medicine in the Philippines.
-I’m saying this, because these are the first tangible end goals you should have if you are eyeing a career in medicine.
+Then you have to decide on what path will you take in the vast field of medicine.
+Are you going to be a general practitioner?
+A community physician?
+A public health physician? or take further training for specialization?
+This will definitely entail additional trainings depending on the field or niche you decide to practice.
+Still other fields require specialty board exams to fully practice that field.
+I’m outlining these, because these are the first few tangible short term goals you should have if you are eyeing a career in medicine.
 All financial considerations must be tailored efficiently towards achieving these goals.
-Any expense that is not contributing to the achievement of these goals should be stripped off your “budget” and realigned to your medical education fund!
+Any expense that is not contributing to achieving these goals should be stripped off your “budget” and realigned to your medical education fund!

 If you have reactions or additional tips to offer, please don’t hesitate to leave a comment in this post.